johanley/book-les-mots-ont-une-ame/readme.md

 That is, *InDesign* will use glyph-scaling only as a last resort in order to get smooth-right text.

 Personally, I'm a bit tired of smooth-right, distorted text.
-I'm inclined nowadays to use jagged-right text.
+I'm inclined nowadays to use jagged-right, undistorted text.
 When I read such text on the web, I enjoy the calm feeling it gives me.

 **A brain interacts with a page of text in two different ways**: